ccastil1/seTerm/README.md

 1. I created two xml files for each program.
 One is (program name)Unformatted.xml and the other is (program name).xml.
 The unformatted one is just that.
 In the other, I changed the outer tag name from "unit" to "root", so that it could work with Xpath queries.

+2. Because of conflicts between unicode and ascii, I was unable to retrieve the function contents into a file.
+Using .py, I could print the fucntion contents to stdout, but because of the conflicts, the output cannot be written to a text file.

 #PROGRAMS USED